ns8inc/ns8-magento-module/public/en/platform/ns8-magento-platform/getting-started.md

 If you are testing the installation of the extension via composer to test installation through the Marketplace, this is how to install/update the extension.
 If you have ever used the local development steps, you will first need to complete a full Delete of the extension (include the database).

-* Until CircleCI is fully configured to deploy the magento-module, you will need the following steps
+* Until Concourse is fully configured to deploy the magento-module, you will need the following steps
-  * Register an account with https://packagist.org
+  * Register an account with <https://packagist.org>
-    * Ask @crfroehlich or another developer to add you as a maintainer to https://packagist.org/packages/ns8/protect
+    * Ask @crfroehlich or another developer to add you as a maintainer to <https://packagist.org/packages/ns8/protect-magento>
   * `$ git clone git@github.com:ns8inc/ns8-magento-module.git`
   * Create a branch for your work
   * Determine the semver version you will use for testing.
 See Versioning for more details.
   * Run platform `$ yarn build:dev` to ensure your `config.xml` is tailored to your dev environment
   * Sync the contents of the platform `module` folder into the `ns8-magento-module`.
 Be sure to account for deleted files.
   * Commit your changes.
-  * Create a tag on your recent commit as `v{semverVersion}` (e.g. `v2.0.1-crf.0`)
+  * Create a tag on your recent commit as `v{semverVersion}` (e.g. `v2.0.{n}`)
-  * Confirm the new version appears in https://packagist.org/packages/ns8/protect
+  * Confirm the new version appears in <https://packagist.org/packages/ns8/protect-magento>
 * Install on Magento
   * SSH to your magento server at `var/www/html`
   * `$ sudo rm -rf vendor/`